 Providing an evidence base for trial conduct best practice

-Typically, industry-sponsored phase III trials are orders of magnitude more expensive than equivalent academically-sponsored trials.
-As industry cannot undertake all the trials in which their product may improve outcomes, academic trials must fill this gap; efficiently meeting regulatory needs at low cost.
+Typically, industry-sponsored phase III trials are orders of magnitude more expensive to run than academically-sponsored trials.
+As industry cannot undertake all the trials in which their product may improve outcomes, academic trials must fill this gap; efficiently meeting regulatory needs at lower cost.
 Our work in this area has the potential to make the UK a more attractive place for industry, particularly in terms of academically-initiated trials.

 Sharing data from clinical trials

 Transparent and FAIR sharing of clinical trial data for further research is important and the strengths and challenges are increasingly recognised.
 We have been involved in setting standards and are now developing a new approach to requests to the MRC CTU at UCL.